missionpinball/mpf-docs/mechs/plungers/coil_fired.rst

 ---------------

-Next, create an entry in your ``coils:`` section of your machine config file for your trough's eject coil.
+Next, create an entry in your ``coils:`` section of your machine config file for your plunger's eject coil.
 Again, the name doesn't matter.
 We'll call this *c_plunger* and enter it like this:

 ::